What is Trekking? Why and How to Trek in Nepal?

 Great trekking terrain!
 In this trek, you will get to stand face-to-face with the highest mountain in the world– Mountain Everest (8,848.86 m).
 Also, you will see multiple other majestic peaks above 6000 that all lie together to give you a panoramic view.
 During this trek to Everest base camp also get to meet the Sherpa people who are renowned for their climbing skills.
 In short, this is a fantastic trekking experience.

-You can just trek up to the base camp or make it even more adventurous with trek passes trek and Gokyo Ri trek.
-There’s Kala Patthar at 5,600 meters which is a vantage point providing fantastic views.
-Among the tea house trekking trail in Nepal, the Everest region is the most classic and most popular option.
+You can just trek up to the base camp or make it even more adventurous with the trek passes trek and the Gokyo Ri trek.
+There’s Kala Patthar at 5,600 meters, which is a vantage point providing fantastic views.
+Among the tea house trekking trails in Nepal, the Everest region is the most classic and most popular option.

 Annapurna Region

-With so many easy trekking trail options, Annapurna is a wonderful trekking area in the foothills of the Himalayan.
-This trek includes everything that trekking meaning in English shows.
+With so many easy trekking trail options, Annapurna is a wonderful trekking area in the foothills of the Himalayas.
+This trek includes everything that trekking means in English.

 Langtang Region

-Expect amazing bio-diversity, you get to have panoramic views of mountains such as Mt.
+Expect amazing biodiversity, you get to have panoramic views of mountains such as Mt.
 Langtang-Ri, Langtang Himal, and Gajala Peak.
-This trek starts from Syabrubesi which is located an 8 hours drive from Kathmandu.
+This trek starts from Syabrubesi, which is located an 8-hour drive from Kathmandu.
 Then you will enter deep inside the valley on foot.

 Kanchenjunga Region

-Kanchenjunga trek means enjoying the rich biodiversity of the Kanchanjunga Conservation area while wandering on the border of Sikkim and Tibet is the major highlight of this trek.
+Kanchenjunga trek means enjoying the rich biodiversity of the Kanchenjunga Conservation Area.
+While also wandering on the border of Sikkim and Tibet is the major highlight of this trek.
 You can explore Ghunsa, Lonak, and Pang Pema Base Camp along with Kanchenjunga North or South Base Camp.
 You will also get to explore the Yalung glacier.

-While other treks mentioned in the list is mostly tea house trekking, Kanchenjunga Region is ideal for camping trekking.
-Imagine wandering in a beautiful landscape for the day, setting the camp as the evening falls, cooking your dinner, and sleeping with millions of stars above your head.
+While other treks mentioned in the list are mostly tea house trekking, the Kanchenjunga Region is ideal for camping trekking.
+Imagine wandering in a beautiful landscape for the day.
+Setting the camp as the evening falls, cooking your dinner, and sleeping with millions of stars above your head.
 Sounds amazing, doesn’t it?

 Dolpo Region

 Looking for a long, unique, and life-changing trekking opportunity in the remote region of Nepal?
-Then Dolpo trek is the ideal destination for you.
-Lower Dolpo trek can be short and easy, but the experience of Upper Dolpo Trek is more than amazing.
-This high-altitude region in the far-west of Nepal is culturally influenced by Tibet.
+Then the Dolpo trek is the ideal destination for you.
+The Lower Dolpo trek can be short and easy, but the experience of the Upper Dolpo Trek is more than amazing.
+This high-altitude region in the far west of Nepal is culturally influenced by Tibet.

 Risks and Prevention of Trek